 Fill the holes with wood putty and let them dry out for a few hours.
 Smooth the surface with 100-220 grit sandpaper and remove the residues with a damp cloth.

 Top Tip: Apply a few coats of paint or stain to the components, to enhance the look of the project.
 Check out the Shop, as well, for full list of Premium Plans.
+If you want to get PREMIUM PLANS for this project, in a PDF format, please press GET PDF PLANS button bellow.
+Thank you for the support.

 This woodworking project was about 20×30 lean to pavilion plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.